Kajakarahu

-Kajakarahu is an Estonian island in Eeslaht, Haapsalu, Lääne County.
+Kajakarahu is an Estonian island in Haapsalu, Lääne County, located in Eeslaht.
 The length of the Kajakarahu coastline is 739 meters.
 Kajakarahu is located 500 meters south of Uus Sadama, a street.

 Kajakarahu belongs to the Väinameri Conservation Area and is under nature protection.

+Kajakarahu serves as a critical navigational waypoint for maritime traffic entering the Haapsalu Eeslaht (East Bay).
+It is the site of the Kajakarahu rear light beacon, which functions in conjunction with the Pinukase front light beacon to form a leading line.
+This alignment provides essential guidance for vessels, particularly yachts and small craft, navigating the shallow waters toward the Westmeri Marina and the Port of Haapsalu.
+Due to the area's complex bathymetry and shifting sediments, the islet remains a vital reference point for maintaining safe passage through the local shipping channels.